penghui-xiang/penghui-xiang.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year PhD student in the Department of English Language and Literature at Hong Kong Baptist University.
-I obtained an MA in English Language and Literature from Hunan University.
 My current research interests include language change, linguistic typology, dialectal grammar, and language documentation.
 Currently, I am focusing on Huarong, a Sinitic variant, and Southern Tujia, a Tibeto-Burman language.
 I have extensive experience in conducting linguistic fieldwork since 2021 and love spending days and nights in the field observing and experiencing language variation.

 I obtained MA in English Language and Literature from Hunan University.